turtl/www/views/pages/about.md

 What is it?
 ===========

 Turtl is an application that allows you to store notes, bookmarks, (and soon files) and access them from anywhere.
-Turtl uses AES encryption for personal data, and RSA shared-key encryption when sending data between users.
+Turtl uses client-side AES encryption for personal data, and RSA shared-key encryption when sending data between users.

 Turtl is [open-source](https://github.com/turtl), allowing anybody to audit the source or run their own version.